Nathan Peterson, singer-songwriter, speaker, author

 Partner Logos

-Music opens a channel to the heart like nothing else can.
-My live concerts are a space for us to experience togetherness, healing, and rest, no matter our circumstances.I'm currently assembling a series of concerts for helping people breathe and be together again.View my public concert schedule here.
+Music opens a channel to the heart.
+My live concerts are a space for us to experience togetherness, healing, and rest.I'm currently assembling a series of concerts for helping people breathe and be together again.View my public concert schedule here.

 "Collaborating with Nathan Peterson at our International Conference was truly a delight.
 His inspirational music and soulful resonance deeply resonated with everyone in attendance, touching their hearts in profound ways." —Rebecca Horsley Bara, Director of Community Outreach and Engagement, Open To Hope